zdimension/test-tr5/readme.md

 ### what is a symbol

-it's something with letters n shit
+it's something with letters n holy shit

 ### could you be more precise